- Where do I park when I visit the library?

 - Is the library accepting job applications?

 The Attleboro Public Library is located next to an Attleboro municipal parking lot.
 Library visitors may park along the back fence free of charge for up to three hours or along the stone wall adjacent to the library free of charge for up to a half an hour.
 If you park in any other parking spot, you are expected to pay 40¢ an hour by purchasing a voucher at the machine in the center of the parking lot.
+Parking passes from the YMCA are valid NOT valid in the lot adjacent to the Library.
+They are only valid in the Sanford Street parking lot.

 - New Year’s Day